cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 ### Make it easy

-:::note Only for Linux
-This chapter only concern Linux since Windows didn't support the GNU make command.
+:::note Only for Linux / WSL (not for DOS/PowerShell) This chapter only concern Linux since DOS/PowerShell didn't support the GNU make command.
 :::

 In this blog article, we have seen a lot of docker commands.